HQ: Berne, Switzerland

-Established in 1874, the Universal Postal Union is the primary forum for cooperation between postal sector players.
+Established in 1874, the Universal Postal Union is the primary forum for cooperation between governments, Posts and other stakeholders of the worldwide postal sector.
 With its 192 member countries, the UPU fulfils an advisory, mediating and liaison role, and provides technical assistance where needed.
 It sets the rules for international mail exchanges and makes recommendations to stimulate growth in mail, parcel and financial services volumes and improve quality of service for customers.
-Some 5 million postal employees and 670,000 postal offices make the postal network the largest physical distribution network in the world, delivering an estimated 380 billion letter-post items and 6.1 billion parcels annually.
+Some 5 million postal employees and 660,000 postal offices make the postal network the largest physical distribution network in the world, delivering an estimated 350 billion letter-post items and over 6 billion parcels annually.

 The International Bureau – the UPU’s headquarters – provides logistical and technical support to the UPU’s bodies.
 It serves as an office of liaison, information and consultation, and promotes technical cooperation among Union members.

-A promise made, and a promise kept: During the 2009 UN Climate Change Conference in Copenhagen, the UPU Director General pledged to reduce the International Bureau's carbon emissions by 20% by 2012 (compared with 2008 levels).
+A promise made, and a promise kept: during the 2009 UN Climate Change Conference in Copenhagen, the UPU Director General pledged to reduce the International Bureau's carbon emissions by 20% by 2012 (compared with 2008 levels).
 This was in response to the UN Secretary General's call for UN agencies, funds and programmes to lead by example by adopting greener approaches to managing their activities, resources and facilities.
-Emissions at the UPU International Bureau remain low.

 The International Bureau took several steps to deliver on its promise, including renovating its building facade, cutting down on staff travel, investing in more energy-efficient IT equipment, and reducing paper consumption.
 The renovation work alone netted energy savings of 42%, as well as a 48% reduction in heating oil consumption.
 In addition, the International Bureau continues to encourage its staff to use more environmentally friendly modes of transport to come to work.